 It is ranked as one of the top places to visit in 2018 more because of its sunny weather and the sea throughout the year.
 This Malta travel guide will take you through the famous and must travel and the best places to visit in Malta.
 The island has a mythical charm to it brought together by its stunning prehistoric temples and medieval architecture.

 Some of the world’s oldest churches and museums can be found on this tiny isle.
 Historians view it as a great destination to learn about the Vikings and the rulers of decades past.
 Since the city turns out to be a melting pot of different cultures, it offers a unique and vast culinary experience.
 The food lovers can very much enjoy the unique Maltese food, as it consists of tastes from all its nearby countries and some old civilizations that are part of Malta currently.

 Malta has a plethora of family-fun attractions that stretch across its sun-kissed beaches.
 The city is a feast to the senses with its picturesque locales set against the palm tree-fringed landscape.
 The country lives up to its image of offering lazy holidays.
 To make sure you don’t miss out on the country’s best sights, sounds and flavors; here is a guide to the best places to see in Malta.

-So, to escape the wrath of Spring upon me (hello pollen allergies) my partner and I decided to visit Malta and Gozo to get a bit of sunshine and have the luxury of inhaling the smell of fresh sea water instead of pollen infested fresh air in Finland.
-It was certainly a last minute decision (as always, that’s how we roll) but it was surely a perfect one.
-Malta was a new country for both of us, and the trip turned out to be an experience for both of us!
+So, to escape the wrath of Spring upon me (hello pollen allergies) I decided to visit Malta and Gozo to get a bit of sunshine and have the luxury of inhaling the smell of fresh seawater instead of pollen infested fresh air in Finland.
+It was certainly a last-minute decision (as always) but it was surely a perfect one.
+Malta was a new country for me and I explored many places in Malta and the trip turned out to be an experience of a lifetime!